 But the real highlight of the tour is an evening with Margaret River local Sarina Kamini – aka the “Spice Mistress”.
 The SBS food writer hosts cooking demonstrations at Fair Harvest’s kitchen where she introduces the origins of spices.

 The four-day retreat is $1450 per person.
-A minibus departs from YHA Perth City, 300 Wellington Street, at 7am on set Fridays during the year, returning to Perth on Monday afternoon.
+A minibus departs from Perth CBD once a month from October to April.